PDAL/PDAL/doc/workshop/conda.rst

 PDAL stands on the shoulders of giants.
 It uses GDAL, GEOS, and :ref:`many other dependencies <building>`.
 Because of this, it is very challenging to build it yourself.
-We could easily burn an entire workshop learning the esoteric build miseries of PDAL and all of its dependencies.
+We could easily burn an entire workshop learning the esoteric build mysteries of PDAL and all of its dependencies.
-Fortunately, Conda provides us a fully-featured known configuration to run our examples and exercises without having to suffer so much, and provides in for Windows, Linux, and macOS.
+Fortunately, Conda provides us a fully-featured known configuration to run our examples and exercises without having to suffer so much, and provides it for Windows, Linux, and macOS.

 .. note::